Travlars/120-hour-epic-sax-marathon/basic-tools.markdown

 ## Editor

 As a lisp, Clojure requires some support from the text editor to be pleasant to write.
-Luckily a guy named Chris Granger has started a project to create The editor called Light Table.
+Luckily a guy named Chris Granger has started a project to create an editor called Light Table.
 It's still quite beta (you might encounter some bugs), but works nicely for your purposes during this course.
 [Check it out][LightTable].
 When in doubt, use this.